-Laura J. Hackett, PharmD, BCOP, is the Clinical Pharmacist Lead for Medical Oncology and the PGY2 Oncology Residency Program Coordinator at DHMC.
+Laura J. Hackett, PharmD, BCOP, is the Clinical Pharmacist Lead for Medical Oncology at the Dartmouth Cancer Center.
 She is the primary preceptor for the required PGY-2 ambulatory oncology II rotation which focuses on women's cancers, and the longitudinal clinical development rotation.
-She also serves as one of the preceptors for the PGY1 elective ambulatory hematology/oncology rotation.
+She also serves as one of the preceptors for the PGY-1 elective ambulatory hematology/oncology rotation.

 Dr. Hackett earned her doctor of pharmacy degree in 2012 from Massachusetts College of Pharmacy and Health Sciences in Boston.
 She then completed a pharmacy practice residency at DHMC followed by an oncology specialty residency at Dana-Farber Cancer Institute.
-Dr. Hackett rejoined the team at DHMC in January of 2017.
+Dr. Hackett rejoined the team at DHMC in January 2017.

 Her areas of interest include supportive care, patient education, and expansion of clinical services in the ambulatory oncology setting.
 She is also a member of the Hematology/Oncology Pharmacy Association.
 Outside of pharmacy, Dr. Hackett enjoys running, snowboarding, and hiking.